Boston became the birthplace of the American Christmas card when a failed revolutionary -- a German one -- arrived on its shores.

 Prang would hold three more contests for Christmas card designs, each one more elaborate than the next.
 The final exhibit traveled to the Museum of Fine Arts in Boston and the Institute of Art in Chicago.

 Louis Prang left another legacy: He brought art education to the American public schools.
-He published art textbooks and drawing books, taught art teachers and invented the 'Prang Method of Instruction,' which was adopted widely.
+He published art textbooks and drawing books, taught art teachers and invented the 'Prang Method of Instruction.'
 The Boston school system used Prang's methods for many years.

 Louis Prang died on Sept.
 14, 1909.

 With thanks to Art Work: Women Artists and Democracy in Mid-Nineteenth-Century New York by April F. Masten.
 Images courtesy the Boston Public Library.
-This story is updated from the 2014 version.
+This story was updated in 2017.